ethan-lapo/Data-Science-Portfolio/README.md

 # Data Science Portfolio

-This is my portfolio that combines all the data science projects I have done.
+This is my portfolio that houses all the data science projects I have done in my free time.
 This is for self-learning and expanding my knowledge in this field.

 * LinkedIn: www.linkedin.com/in/ethan-lapaczonek-54366923a